Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 I wanted a service which was reachable from an attacker without physical access to the device and with low-to-none user interaction (this will make creating an harness for the executable way easier when developing a fuzzer).

-With this in mind I chose to fuzz the CGI binaries of the web server, which it's used in the local network to configure and manage the router.
+With this in mind I chose to fuzz the CGI binaries of the web server used in the local network to configure and manage the router.

 These binaries have the added benefit of having **none** of the recommended mitigations used by modern compilers, meaning we can pwn like we are Aleph One in '96.